GozPaez/Wall/README.md

-Gustavo Paez
+Wall Page
 ===========

-In this page you can find a deversity of learnt lessons and topics of my interest in the IT world
+On this page you can find a diversity of knowledge about small topics about languages such as SQL, Python, Ruby and Amazon Web Services, as well as lessons learned and topics of my interest in the IT world